skrey/yellow-extensions/features/command/README.md

 ## How to run a command

 You can run commands from within the installation folder.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` followed by more arguments.
-To show available commands enter no arguments.
-You can build a static website and do much more at the command line.
+To show available commands just don't enter any arguments.

 This extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to check links.